 Radio, with its human voice to convince, can be used to persuade and influence listeners.

 As the original social media influences, DJ endorsements work well to build trust, drive business and website traffic.

 Radio and DJ endorsements are great at reaching a large number of consumers and getting them to your location, and can be customized by brand:

 The U.S. 12+ population base increased from 308.6 million in 2010 to 328.6 million in 2019 according to the U.S. Census Bureau.
 This has been a key factor in radio'â€™'s ability to grow the AM/FM radio audience base by nearly 10 million listeners over that same time span, from 239.8 million to 249.7 million.
 Radio'â€™'s penetration of the 12+ demo remains high at 90%.

-With the plethora of new media choices, Radio still offers near universal coverage of the broad 12+ demographic, underscoring Radio's appeal to listeners young and old.
+With the plethora of new media choices, radio still offers near universal coverage of the broad 12+ demo, underscoring radio's appeal to listeners young and old.

 From The Ephron Letter, 06/05, "Reach Trumps Frequency":

-The average consumer spends nearly 42 hours annually in traffic during peak hours.* Despite newer technologies evolving as options for in-car entertainment, on-the-go consumers still prefer radio as their top in-car selection:
+The average consumer spends nearly 42 hours annually in traffic during peak hours.* Despite newer technologies evolving as options for in-car entertainment, on-the-go consumers still prefer radio as their top in-car selection.